Monday, November 6, 2023 20:17 (GMT+7)

 -Notes when setting up an emergency fund

-Savings give each person security and ease in managing personal finances.
+Savings give each person security and ease of managing personal finances.
 In life, everything can happen that we cannot foresee.
 These are unexpected cases where you have to pay hospital bills when you get sick, or your income decreases, or even you lose your job...

 How much money is appropriate to save?

-Additionally, if you are paying off a bank loan, the reserve will include the principal and interest payments to the bank each month.
-In this case, the reserve will include at least 6 months of essential expenses and 6 months of bank payments.
-If the uncertainty factor is higher, a reserve of 12 months or more of expenses may be needed.
+Additionally, if you are paying off a bank loan, the reserve fund will include the principal and interest payments to the bank each month.
+In this case, the reserve fund will include at least 6 months of essential expenses and 6 months of bank payments.
+If the uncertainty factor is higher, a reserve fund of 12 months or more of expenses may be needed.

 Source